Concordium/concordium-node/concordium-node/README.md

 ## Dependencies to build the project
 * Rust (stable 1.53 for using static libraries)
 * binutils >= 2.22
-  * for macOS, install Xcode and use what is included with that instead, as these are tailored to the OS version.
+  * For macOS one should use the binutils provided by Xcode.
 * cmake >= 3.8.0
 * [flatc](http://google.github.io/flatbuffers/flatbuffers_guide_building.html)
   v2.0.0 is what we currently use.
 Either build from the v2.0.0 tag of the repository using CMake and copy the `flatc` binary somewhere in your PATH, or download a released binary from https://github.com/google/flatbuffers/releases/tag/v2.0.0 and place it somewhere in your PATH.